Allianzcortex/react-typescript-hooks-realworld/frontend/README.md

 # TODO

-- [] use react-loadable to split the application into different parts and optimize the speed
+- [ ] use react-loadable to split the application into different parts and optimize the speed

 - [ ] about useMemo/useCallback to optimize the application

-- [ ] d
+- [ ]